KathyrnY/generate-password/README.md

 ## Description

 This project showcases added Javascript code to program a generator to produce random characters between 8 to 128 characters.
-There are associated prompts the user will have to click ok or cancel on depending oh what they desire to be inputted within their random password.
-If the user enters anything other than a number between 8 and 128 the generate will not run and if the user enters letters it will popluate an alert response to please eneter a number.
+There are associated prompts the user will have to click ok or cancel on depending on what they desire to be inputted within their random password.
+If the user enters anything other than a number between 8 and 128 the generator will not run and if the user enters letters it will autopopluate an alert response to please enter a number.
 Below is list of criteras for the password--

 * Lowercase letters